FAQ

 The service must function as intended by the developer.
 If there is a registration page, the user must be able to register successfully with the correct set of input parameters.
 If there is an intended messaging feature, messages must send correctly.
 If there is a file upload form, files of the permitted format and size must load to the server successfully.

-The application functionality is fully tested: if at least one component does not function properly (for example, the Blue Team removed the API endpoint for uploading files), the service will be rendered unavailable.
+The application functionality is fully tested: if at least one component does not function properly (for example, the blue team removed the API endpoint for uploading files), the service will be rendered unavailable.

 Example